One of the first words out of my husbands mouth after learning of my pregnancy was “I still want to travel”. So we do!

 - The airline may require paperwork for your baby if he/she doesn’t have a boarding pass.
 We flew Southwest and needed my sons birth certificate.

-- Make decisions about strollers and car seats.
-For example, we checked our stroller at the gate, rented a car seat from the car rental company, and reserved a pack n play at the hotel.
+- Make decisions about strollers, car seats, pack n plays, and high chairs.
+For example, we checked our stroller at the gate, rented a car seat from the car rental company, and reserved a pack n play and high chair at the hotel.

 Carry on Checklist for Baby

 - Snacks, snacks, snacks.
 Bring formula and water, breast milk, baby food, eating utensils, juice, and a nursing cover.

 - Bibs and burp cloths

 - Sippy cups and snacks come in handy for popping ears.

 - Diaper changing pad